HD 162826: Possible planets and habitability

 HD 162826 has no known planets.
 The current state of knowledge excludes hot Jupiters and suggests that a more distant "Jupiter" is unlikely, but terrestrial planets are possible.

+The star is of spectral type F8V, meaning it is somewhat larger and hotter than the Sun.
+Any habitable Earthlike planets would have to orbit farther out, at roughly the distance of Mars from the Sun.

 Lead researcher Ivan Ramirez explained the significance of finding solar siblings: "We want to know where we were born.
 If we can figure out in what part of the galaxy the Sun formed, we can constrain conditions on the early Solar System.
 That could help us understand why we are here."
 He suggested a "small, but not zero" chance that planets with life might orbit solar sibling stars, because during the frequent collisions during planetary formation material might have travelled from one system to another.
 He said the siblings might be "key candidates" in the search for extraterrestrial life.
 A scenario for transfer of life by this means might require life or a precursor molecule to be shielded from radiation for millions of years, dormant within an outgoing chunk of planetary debris a meter or more in diameter that is produced by a meteorite impact, until this new meteorite impacts on a different planet.
 Such an unlikely event might have transferred life from another planet to Earth or vice versa.